UtstillingDec 10, 2018-Nov 24, 2019

-This year’s Nobel Peace Prize Exhibition is about Dr Denis Mukwege and Nadia Murad.
-It is about how sexual violence has been, and still is, used as a weapon of war worldwide.
+This year’s Nobel Peace Prize Exhibition is about Dr Denis Mukwege and Nadia Murad, and about how sexual violence has been, and still is, used as a weapon of war worldwide.

 Half a papaya, with a knife driven clean through its core.
 Tiny toy soldiers on a naked back.
 The images, which make up the exhibition “The Body as a Battlefield”, illustrates the barbarity that lies behind this year’s Nobel Peace Prize.
 Sexual violence has been used as a weapon of war since the dawn of time.
 Systematic rape, violent sexual assault and sexual slavery are used to spread fear, reward soldiers or exterminate entire religious and ethnic minorities.

 –The violence itself is in many cases so overwhelming that it’s hard to convey sufficiently through the documentary genre, explains Cristina de Middel, the photographer behind this year’s Nobel Peace Prize Exhibition.
 Instead, she portrays the topic of sexual violence in conflict and war in a series of staged photographs taken in Nigeria in 2018 using local volunteers.